Suffering from Diogenes syndrome, their deceased mother had accumulated 200 m3 of waste: “I was on the verge of tears seeing the state of the house”

 After his death last July, the three children inherited a slate of a few thousand euros and a property that they now have to renovate in its entirety.
 Because Diogenes syndrome consists of never throwing anything away and accumulating everything (see detailed explanations at the bottom of the article).

-Amandine, Thomas and Laetitia, who saw their mother outside, could never have imagined what was going on in their childhood home.
+Amandine, Thomas and Laetitia, who saw their mother outside, might never have imagined what was going on in their childhood home.
 The home is now unsanitary because waste of all kinds and in very large quantities has been kept.

 “My first impression?
 I was completely upset.
 The world is falling apart.
 We wondered how we were going to get there”Thomas immediately confides.
 “Same.
-I couldn’t imagine how big it had become.
+I mightn’t imagine how big it had become.
 I have a hard time understanding how one can be suffering from this syndrome, at this level”, adds Laetitia.

 We had two quotes, and it’s 33,000 euros to empty everything